ZeroQI/Hama.bundle/README.md

 - "TVDB/text"
 - "FanartTV"

-Agents can only write data in data folder as binary objects or as dictionaries, but cannot create folders unfortunately.
+Agents can only write data in data folder as binary objects or as dictionaries, but cannot create folders normally (worked  around now).
 Any folder missing will crash the agent when an attempt to write inside is done.
 That is a Framework issue, all attemps are in try/except structure, to no avail...

 I use these folders to cache all pictures, theme songs, since they are not cached by Plex.